Rybeau-University/COSC428Project/README.md

   followed by any value in the command line it will flip the frame of the analysis video to match the reference.
   E.g. `--opposite-hands true` will flip the frame.

 * --output: The output file name and destination.
+This path is from the /demo/ directory in the detectron2 repository.

 * Details about other arguments can be found in the detectron2 documentation.